CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You take a snapshot of the repository and save it under your own github account as a 'fork' of the original repository.
+You take a snapshot of the repository and save it under your own github account as a `fork` of the original repository.

 ## Question 10